Molecular Pathology

 BRAF mutation analysis requires FFPE tumour material with the corresponding haematoxylin and eosin stained slide.
 Alternatively, a copy of the corresponding pathology report is required.
 This procedure requires 5% tumour infiltration and over 20 tumour cells in total.

-Special precautions: sections for ISH should be cut onto APES slides and heated overnight; a temperature range of 37-50°C is acceptable.
-The Superfrost Plus sialinized slide type is the recommended option when preparing slides for in situ hybridisation (FISH and CISH) techniques.
+Special precautions: sections for ISH should be cut onto APES slides and heated overnight at a temperature of 37°C. The Superfrost Plus or TOMO sialinized slide types are the recommended options when preparing slides for in situ hybridisation (FISH and CISH) techniques.

 It is important to ensure that fresh formalin is used for the fixation of samples for molecular testing; use of fresh formalin is required to reduce the effect of polymerisation.